tweag/rules_s3/README.md

 - Credential helper not found

     ```
-    WARNING: Error retrieving auth headers, continuing without: Failed to get credentials for 'https://storage.googleapis.com/broad-public-datasets/intervals_hg38.list' from helper 'tools/credential-helper': Cannot run program "tools/credential-helper" (in directory "..."): error=2, No such file or directory
+    WARNING: Error retrieving auth headers, continuing without: Failed to get credentials for 'https://malte-s3-bazel-test.s3.amazonaws.com/hello_world' from helper 'tools/credential-helper': Cannot run program "tools/credential-helper" (in directory "..."): error=2, No such file or directory
     ```

-    You need to install a credential helper (either [`tweag-credential-helper`][tweag-credential-helper], the [shell script][credential-helper], or your own) as explained [above](#installation).
+    You need to install a credential helper (either [`tweag-credential-helper`][tweag-credential-helper], or your own) as explained [above](#installation).

-- Credential helper not working

-    ```
-    WARNING: Error retrieving auth headers, continuing without: Failed to get credentials for 'https://storage.googleapis.com/...' from helper 'tools/credential-helper': process timed out
-    ```

-    Run `gcloud auth application-default print-access-token` to see why it fails and ensure you are logged in and have application default credentials configured.

 - HTTP 401 or 403 error codes

     ```
-    ERROR: Target parsing failed due to unexpected exception: java.io.IOException: Error downloading [https://storage.googleapis.com/...] to ...: GET returned 403 Forbidden
+    ERROR: Target parsing failed due to unexpected exception: java.io.IOException: Error downloading [https://s3.amazonaws.com/...] to ...: GET returned 403 Forbidden
     ```

-    Ensure the user you are logged in as has access to the bucket using `gsutil ls s3://<BUCKET_NAME>/<OBJECT>` and check if the credential helper is configured in `.bazelrc` like this: `--credential_helper=storage.googleapis.com=%workspace%/tools/credential-helper`.
+    Follow the setup instructions of your credential helper ([`tweag-credential-helper` docs][tweag-credential-helper-s3-docs]).

 -  Checksum mismatch (empty file downloaded)